RobinsonLab-Rice/Hydra/Microfluidics-master/Behavioral Imaging Arenas/Readme.md

 ## Device Overview
-Behavioral imaging arenas (~600um height) confine movement of hydra quaso-2D.
+Behavioral imaging arenas (~600um height) confine movement of hydra to quasi-2D.
 Animal exhibits correlates of many freely moving animal behaviors.
 Animals are loaded one per chamber to limit interaction between individuals.
 This method for immobilization allows imaging animals for days.
 Refer to HIPSTER to see how to use these devices for long-term time-lapse imaging of behaviors.

 Photomasks notes: